Joseph Lyons: Honours

 Lyons was appointed to the Privy Council of the United Kingdom in June 1932, a traditional honour for Australian prime ministers.
 He was formally sworn of the council when he visited London in March 1935.
-In the 1936 Birthday Honours, he was appointed as a Companion of Honour (CH), one of only four such appointments made by Edward VIII before his abdication.
+In the 1936 Birthday Honours, he was appointed as a Member of the Order of the Companions of Honour (CH), one of only four such appointments made by Edward VIII before his abdication.

-After Lyons' death, the Canberra suburb of Lyons was named in his honour, located in the Woden Valley adjacent to Curtin and Chifley.
+After Lyons's death, the Canberra suburb of Lyons was named in his honour, located in the Woden Valley adjacent to Curtin and Chifley.
 In 1975 he was honoured on a postage stamp bearing his portrait issued by Australia Post.
 His old seat of Wilmot was renamed the Division of Lyons in 1984, in joint honour of him and his wife Enid.
 The state seat of Wilmot was also renamed Lyons for the same reason.
-Lyons' birthplace in Stanley ("Joe Lyons Cottage") and family home in Devonport ("Home Hill") are operated as heritage sites, the latter by the National Trust of Australia.
+Lyons's birthplace in Stanley ("Joe Lyons Cottage") and family home in Devonport ("Home Hill") are operated as heritage sites, the latter by the National Trust of Australia.